h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + show constant scales - no axis transitions **@pasha** DONE + show transition for points position on model switch at once **@pasha** so that we can visually track the points
 DONE + on enter, animate points from the 0 baseline to give intuition about error **@ivy** DONE + on switch between models animate points in place **@ivy**

-+ support multiple datasets
++ draw box and whisker plots for categorical variables
++ add RMSPE (percentage error) **@branden**
++ add RSMLE (log error) **@branden**

+### Aggregator features
 + add static exemplar dataset from h2o-3 Aggregator for Rossman
 + use aggregator to show many points

+### multiple datsets features
++ support multiple datasets
 + add data for all algos for Grupo Bimbo
 + add data for all algos for Prudential
-+ draw box and whisker plots for categorical variables
-+ add RMSPE (percentage error) **@branden**
-+ add RSMLE (log error) **@branden**

 ## classification
 + identify three good classification datasets
 + caculate Pearson residual for categorial variables

-## eventually
+#### eventually
 + add arrows to axis labels
 ? exploding box plots
 + resolve inconsistency between xVariable and drfPredict